daviddpruitt/arch1-disp-proj/README.md

 They can be installed by the default production of Makefile in the repostiory's root directory, or by a "$make install" in each of their subdirs.

-- timerLib: Provides code to configure Timer A to generate watchdog timer interrupts at 250 Hz
+- timerLib: Provides code to configure Timer A to generate watchdog timer interrupts at 250 Hz (same as the previous lab)

 - p2SwLib: Provides an interrupt-driven driver for the four switches on the LCD board and a demo program illustrating its intended functionality.